forestgrape/coronavirus/index.md

 > Subjective Remark: I consider distributed agriculture as important and worth preserving.
 Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.<br>
 Economy solely on global effectiveness trimmed, yields that.
 But often only that.
 Question is, in which situations this is wanted.

-* Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].
+* In areas where cattle farming is less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics on todo].
     Cantons with few cattle farming:
-    - GE is a city canton and surrounded by Lac Lemon and France so less subventions there,
+    - GE is a city canton and surrounded by Lac Lemon and France (less subventions there),
     - BS is a city canton which has a long urban and trade tradition.
-In the south there are some forested hills, and in the west France and north east is Germany
+In the south there are some forested hills, and in the west France and North-East is Germany
     - TI, has a few cattle farming but mostly close to the mountains and away from the cities.
 The largest city Lugano is surrounded by the Lago di Lugano and forests
-    - VD has cattle farming but most of the population lives around the Lac Lemon, where also the largest city Lausanne is.
-Lausanne is surrounded mainly by vineyards and forests in the North and Lac Lemon in the South.
+    - VD has cattle farming but most of the population lives around the Lac Lemon, where the largest city Lausanne is located.
+Lausanne  has mainly vineyards and forests to the North and Lac Lemon in the South.

 The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions: Areas with a lot of cattle farming have lower death rates (both per positive tested cases and per capita):
 * Urbanized Areas: ZH, ZG have a lower rates GE, BS
-* French Speaking Region: JU, FR, NE and VS have  lower rates both per cases and per population than GE and VD.
+* French Speaking Region: JU, FR, NE and VS have  lower rates both per severe cases and per population than GE and VD.
 * German Speaking Region: TG, AI, SG, LU, AG have lower rates than BS.

 #### Covid-19 in Spain
-As in Switzerland the same pattern is observed in Spain:
 The cattle rich regions in the North and North East: Galicia, La Rioja, Basque Country have a lower death rate and higher recover rate than Madrid, Valencia, Castile, Catalonia and Leon.
 As expected from the humid climate in the communities Canary Islands, Melila and Balearic Islands the recover rates are high and the death rates are low compared to central Spain.

 #### Remark
 Similar patterns seem to be in the USA and France.
-For analysis, ideally the partitioning of population is fine-grained to a level of at most a few 100K people per partition.
+For analysis, ideally the partitioning of population is fine-grained, at most a few 100K people per partition.

 ### Biological Basis
 [in rework]